asmeurer/blog/posts/what-happens-when-you-mess-with-hashing-in-python.md

 This image from
 [Wikipedia](http://en.wikipedia.org/wiki/File:Hash_table_3_1_1_0_1_0_0_SP.svg)
-shows an example
+shows an example.

 ![img](http://upload.wikimedia.org/wikipedia/commons/7/7d/Hash_table_3_1_1_0_1_0_0_SP.svg)

 To determine if an object is in a hash table, we only have to hash the object, and look in the bucket corresponding to that hash.
-This is an $O(1)$ algorithm, assuming we have a good hash function, because each bucket will generally hold very few objects, possibly even none.
+This is an \\(O(1)\\) algorithm, assuming we have a good hash function, because each bucket will generally hold very few objects, possibly even none.

+*Note: there are some additional things that need to be done to handle hash collisions, but the basic idea is the same, and as long as there aren't too many hash collisions, which should happen if hash values are evenly distributed and the size of the hash table is large compared to the number of objects stored in it, the average time to determine if an object is in the hash table is still \\(O(1)\\).*

 # Hashing in Python